Introduction

 What Makes It Different

-Axiomatic is best for properties that span multiple files and require understanding intent: authentication enforcement, architectural boundaries, security invariants, error handling consistency.
+Axiomatic is best for standards that span multiple files and require understanding intent: authentication enforcement, architectural boundaries, security invariants, error handling consistency.
+If a linter, type checker, or unit test can verify the property deterministically, use that tool instead — Axiomatic is for the standards they can't enforce.

 How It Works

-1. You write conditions in plain English inside YAML files in your axiomatic/ directory.
+- You write conditions in plain English inside YAML files in your

 Results are cached against file content hashes.
 Unchanged code is never re-analyzed, keeping costs near zero for subsequent runs.